 I have organised the staff functions for the last four years with great success.

 Co-workers rely on me to be on time.

 Even though I take my work seriously, I do have a good sense of humour.

 Positive words to describe your achievements:

-Katie achieved a pass grade for her Level 2 Exercise to Music Instructor course.
+I achieved a pass grade for my Level 2 Exercise to Music Instructor course.

-Tom identified a need for a new system at work and with managements backing it has been implemented.
+In the role, I identified a need for a new system and, with management backing, it has since been implemented.

 Lucy has managed the team through several large projects.

 I am always on time for organised events, work-related or otherwise.